Nicolemann98/book-club/README.md

 ## Struggles

-This was a very challenging project, as it combined a range of new techniques that were unfamiliar to me, I made a number of minor errors throughout that impacted the output and produced error messages
+This was a very challenging project, as it combined a range of new techniques that were unfamiliar to me, I made a number of minor errors throughout that impacted the output and produced error messages.
+There was an issue whereby the site was missing a number of product photos due to the AWS upload hitting its free cap limit, however this has since been rectified.